A COMPREHENSIVE GUIDE TO FUN WORLD STAMPED 'WEEPING' GHOST MASKS

 HN

 "HN" masks are another factory variant with uniquely rectangular eye mesh and more skeletal nose paint.
 While they are not featured in the Scream franchise, they are collectible for their vintage quality.
 Though they derive from the original sculpt, they have a unique look from how the master may have been stuffed when molding.
-They can be identified by a small raised or HN letters under the chin.
+They can be identified by a small raised H or HN letters under the chin.
 The letters signify a particular factory, as do other lettered stamps familiar to Scream collectors (such as MK, T, N, and TD).
 They have only been found as black and white cotton shrouded masks.
 We can date them as early as 1995, though they could be older.

 Example of masks with "HN" letters.